xopham/trusted-commit-signatures/README.md

 C0 ---> C1 ---> C2 ---> C3...
 ```

-Using trusted commits can protect against contributor account compromise or a malicious code plattform provider.
+By stepwise validating each commit from the `Initial commit` to the latest, using trusted commits can protect against contributor account compromise or a malicious code repository provider.

 ## Usage